DiTo97/gol/README.md

 - Enable MPI support and account for ghost rows.

 - Add write_grid() to printbig().
+- Update write_grid() with row/col values in the first row

 - [How to measure elapsed wall-clock time?](https://stackoverflow.com/questions/12392278/measure-time-in-linux-time-vs-clock-vs-getrusage-vs-clock-gettime-vs-gettimeof)